Erasmus University Rotterdam: Erasmus Medical Center

-The Erasmus MC (university medical center) is considered by several major rankings to be a global top institution for clinical medicine, i.e. ranked in the world as 45th in 2020 by Times Higher Education World University Rankings, as 28th in 2020 by U.S. News & World Report Best Global University Ranking and 50th in 2019 by QS World University Rankings.
+The Erasmus MC (university medical center) is considered by several major rankings to be a global top institution for clinical medicine, i.e. ranked in the world as 45th in 2020 by Times Higher Education World University Rankings, as 28th in 2020 by U.S. News & World Report Best Global Universities Ranking and 50th in 2019 by QS World University Rankings.

 The Erasmus MC is listed by The Scientist as the fifth-best of the top 15 medical institutions outside the United States (ranking 2004).

 Education

 Undergraduate programmes

 Erasmus University Rotterdam offers a broad range of Bachelor's programmes taught in the Dutch language, leading to a B.A., BSc or LL.B. degree.

 Furthermore, the university offers several completely English-language Bachelor programmes.
 These programmes are open to students aiming for an international career in Business and/or Economics or Communication and Media.
 Apart from the Dutch students, at least 50% of the students taking these programmes are international students from over 80 countries.